NeuraLegion/sectester-js/packages/core/README.md

 #### credentialProviders
 - type: `CredentialProvider[]`

 Allows you to provide credentials and load it in runtime.
 You can pass many providers, and credentials will be loaded from the first provider which successfully provides credentials.
-By default is present `EnvCredentialProvider`.
+Currently, only `EnvCredentialProvider` is accessible.

 #### EnvCredentialProvider
 Use this provider to read credentials from the following environment variable: `BRIGHT_TOKEN`